 The training of investigators and research teams to conduct clinical research is crucial to successful translation of novel drugs, devices and interventions.
 In order to secure comprehensive competency-based training for clinical research personnel, we will require certification of training in Good Clinical Practices (GCP) for all investigators and personnel directly involved in new and ongoing clinical studies that involve the testing of drugs or devices, including all FDA-registered studies as well as investigator-initiated protocols.
 This requirement applies to studies reviewed by both the WCM IRB, as well as approved external IRBs (e.g. BRANY, NCI CIRB, etc.).

-GCP training must be renewed every three (3) years
+GCP training must be renewed every three (3) years to maintain your credentials.

-What GCP Training Must I Complete?
+What GCP training must I complete?

-- Clinical Research Investigator and Staff: CITI Good Clinical Practice (ID: 54618)
+• Clinical Research Investigator and Staff: CITI Good Clinical Practice (ID: 54618)

-- Social-Behavioral Research Investigator and Staff: not required
+• Social-Behavioral Research Investigator and Staff: not required

 The WCM IRB will not issue approval for a research protocol if any key personnel has not satisfied the education requirement.